SurfingNerd/diamond-example-rng/README.md

 # Diamond Random Value Seeds

-One of the strengths of the Diamond Network is the cooperative consensus algorithm, that provide a random number as first transaction in each block, and those random number is not predictable by the network validators.
+One of the strengths of the Diamond Network is the cooperative consensus algorithm, that provide a random number as first transaction in each block, those random number is not predictable by the network validators, as well not the inclusion and order of transactions.
+This solves a lot of problems for smart contracts that rely on on chain randomness.

+This project contains some samples on how to use this feature.

 # Advanced Sample Hardhat Project